 What is Demand Management?

-DM is more than just a tool, but can also be a critical factor for success in your portfolio.
+A demand manager is more than just a tool, but can also be a critical factor for success in your portfolio.

-What is an example of demand management?
+What is an Example of Demand Management?

 As a planning methodology that helps to predict, manage and plan the demand for products and services, DM can be used at both macro and micro levels.